College | November 7, 2022 | Meg Mahoney

 Every school will let you know about the type of interview they require.

 You can go from applicant to “this kid is different” in this brief moment by making eye contact, having a firm handshake, and simply smiling when you meet your interviewer.
-All three of these to-do’s, convey that you’re ready to have a relaxed and comfortable conversation.
+All three of these convey that you’re ready to have a relaxed and comfortable conversation.

 Inevitably there will be a short walk to the interview room or a moment of settling in at the place where you’ve arranged to meet.
 This time is also important.
 Like in radio broadcasting, avoid “dead air” at all costs.
 Prepare some basic conversation starters prior to the interview.

 Try openings, such as, “thank you for seeing me; how many other students will you be interviewing today?” or if you’re at a coffee shop, ask what they usually order.
 Doing this will ensure that you quickly establish a connection with your interviewer.

 Your job is either to tell the interviewer more about you (this is for the evaluative interview) or to learn more about the college (the informational interview).